stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 months like `Int`s where January will correspond to 1 and so on.
-But fortunately, since GHC 7.8 we are able to use pattern synonyms and we could, instead of using raw `Int`s, write this down in a pattern style and have a more idiomatic way of defining months.
+But fortunately, since GHC 7.8 we are able to use pattern synonyms and we could, instead of using raw `Int`s, write this down in a pattern style and have a more idiomatic way of defining months:

 ```haskell
 pattern January :: MonthOfYear